-- 3.5.1.1 Wood cover or membranes: The contribution of wood layers to the thermal separation time shall be equal to the sum of protection times assigned to each layer, determined in 3.3.1, except where a single layer of wood is used to provide thermal separation or where the final layer on the unexposed side of the thermal separation is wood, the time assigned to that wood layer, as determined in 3.3.1, shall be multiplied by 0.85. - 3.5.1.2 Char contraction: Where char contraction will cause gaps to form between wood members or wood cover that are initially considered to be in contact, additional protection shall be provided, as necessary, to ensure that wood members or wood cover provide the required thermal separation time.
-The depth of char penetration into gaps shall be determined per 3.3.1.5.
+3.5.1.1 Wood cover or membranes: The contribution of wood layers to the thermal separation time shall be equal to the sum of protection times assigned to each layer, determined in 3.3.1, except where a single layer of wood is used to provide thermal separation or where the final layer on the unexposed side of the thermal separation is wood, the time assigned to that wood layer, as determined in 3.3.1, shall be multiplied by 0.85.

+3.5.1.2 Intersections and abutting edges of exposed wood cover: Intersections and abutting edges between wood members and wood cover or between wood cover elements shall be designed in accordance with 3.2.4.
+Where char penetration will cause gaps to form between wood members or wood cover that are initially considered to be in contact, additional protection shall be provided, as necessary, to ensure that wood members or wood cover provide the required thermal separation time.